aryan4585/Infant-Cry-Emotion-Classification-/README.md

 2. Create a new branch for your feature or fix.
 3. Submit a pull request with a detailed description of your changes.

-##Contact
+## Contact
-For questions or feedback, please reach out to your-aryansharma6012@gmail.com.
+For questions or feedback, please reach out to aryansharma6012@gmail.com.